arenaxr/arena-docs/content/3d-content/gltf-files.md

 Dimension doesn’t seem to edit these models well, so if you want to patch up some textures, it's recommended to do that in SketchUp first, then saving a copy, using Dimension to convert to GLTF.

+## Adobe Dimension
+For [Adobe Dimension](https://www.adobe.com/products/dimension.html), the general conversion steps are:
+- Open a new file in Dimension
+- Import the file
+- Double click the Google Earth terrain in the view
+- Select terrain in the scene hierarchy, delete it
+- Select the top level folder in the scene for the model
+- File>Export the file to glb

 ## GLTF Viewer
 Drag-and-drop preview tool for glTF 2.0 3D models: [https://gltf-viewer.donmccurdy.com/](https://gltf-viewer.donmccurdy.com/).